 3. Direct the Project

 This process is to help the project board be accountable to the project through their decision-making.
-They have authority on initiating the project, delivering its product and closing the project.
+They have the authority on initiating the project, deliver its product and close the project.
 They also offer direction and control during the project.
-Additionally, they work with the corporate entities or program management and review post-project benefits.
+Additionally, they work with corporate entities or program management and review post-project benefits.

 Activities related to this process include authorizing the initiation, the project itself and the stages of the project.
-Other direction is offered as needed until project closure is authorized.
+Another direction is offered as needed until project closure is authorized.

 4. Control Stages

 This is where the project manager assigns tasks, monitors that work deals with whatever issues arise and reports on its progress to the project board.

 Activities in this process include authorizing a work package with the team, reviewing its status and progress, and checking on its quality when complete.
 One must also review and compare progress to the project plan, capture any issues and risks and act to resolve them.

 This process manages the delivery of the project product, controlling the work between the project manager and the team.

 Activities associated with this process include accepting the work package, executing the work package and delivering the work package to make sure it’s complete.

 There are two parts to this process: firstly, the project manager provides the project board with an overview of performance, updates the project plan and business case, and creates a plan for the next stage.
 Secondly, the information provided by the project manager will help the project board review the current stage, approve the next and review the updated plan.